XianrenYty/Transition_Attention_Maps/README.md

 ## Introduction

 We introduce an explainability method which is able to visualize classifications made by a transformer-based model.
-You can enter a specified category to see the evidence the model is classified as this category.
+You can enter a target category to see the motivations behind that prediction or decision of this category.

 The pipeline of our proposed method **Transition Attention Maps** is as followed: